About me

 More About Me

 I am someone who enjoys the simple things which life has to offer; like the tranquillity of nature, the blessing of friendships and great company.
-I am a parent to a special 15-year old boy who means the world to me and who continues to be my greatest teacher; he continues to be my inspiration to learn and grow every day – not only to become a better parent and human being but also a better therapist whilst dealing with parents, children, adolescents and families.
+I am a parent to a special young man who means the world to me and who continues to be my greatest teacher; he continues to be my inspiration to learn and grow every day – not only to become a better parent and human being but also a better therapist whilst dealing with parents, children, adolescents and families.

 Being a parent has taught me a great deal about healthy child development and the practical and emotional needs of both parents and children.
 Being a mother is a huge and special part of my life and I feel it has deepened my empathy for all young people and parents.